Hakeem-Boukhemis/Stock_Volatilty_Prediction/README.md

 # Stock_Volatilty_Prediction
-The goal is this project is to use machine learning methods to predict 5-day stock price volatility.
+The goal is this project is to use machine learning methods to predict 5-day stock price volatility using historical data and technical indicators.